helm/charts/stable/zeppelin/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Zeppelin chart and their default values.
+The following table lists the configurable parameters of the Zeppelin chart and their default values.

 | Parameter                            | Description                                                       | Default                                                    |
 | ------------------------------------ | ----------------------------------------------------------------- | ---------------------------------------------------------- |